modern-project/modern-ruby/manual/01-why_modern.md

 across.
 You fire up your Modern app, it generates and serves an OpenAPI spec, and you're off to the races.

+### Modern Should Be Portable ###
+Obviously, I don't mean you're going to fire up Node and run `modern.rb`.
+But Modern is intended to describe a fairly straightforward and _simple_ set of behaviors that are OpenAPI-specific much more than they are Ruby-specific.
+It should be eminently possible to do a side-by-side port of Modern to Node or to Kotlin or to other languages in a way that provides baseline OpenAPI server capabilities wherever you happen to be.

 ## How Modern Works ##
 Modern is a standard Rack-based application, run through a config.ru` file like any other.
 There's plenty of great Rack documentation out there.
 Instead, let's